elsolo5000-2/Fuelino-SW-1.0-beta5/doc/readme.md

 # Fuelino

 This page summarizes the latest info, datasheets, presentations, and software available for **Fuelino Proto4**.
-For more information about **Fuelino project**, please visit [this page](https://web.archive.org/web/20241111162952/https://www.monocilindro.com/category/electronics/fuelino-project/).
+For more information about **Fuelino project**, please visit [this page from the waybackmachine](https://web.archive.org/web/20241111162952/https://www.monocilindro.com/category/electronics/fuelino-project/). if some links are missing, please check the content of this doc folder.

 ## Documentation and Resources